tcassanelli/pyoof/docs/index.rst

 ------------------------------------

 The radial offset is the defocused term added to the sub-reflector.
 It is usually of the order of centimeters (using a ~mm receiver).
 A small value of the :math:`d_z` may not add enough change to the out-of-focus beam with respect to the in-focus beam, increasing the degeneracy on the least squares minimization.
 On the contrary, a large value of :math:`d_z` will decrease the signal-to-noise on the source, making the Zernike circle polynomial coefficients have high uncertainty in the polynomial fit.
 For every feed and telescope geometry this value will change.
-At the Effelsberg telescope :math:`d_z = \pm 2.2` cm  while using a :math:`9`- and :math:`7`- mm feed
+At the Effelsberg telescope :math:`d_z = \pm 2.2` cm  while using a :math:`9`- and :math:`7`-mm feed

 Wavefront (aberration) distribution: :math:`W(x, y)` (`~pyoof.aperture.wavefront`)
 ----------------------------------------------------------------------------------------------------------